Course overview

 Students must complete 16 credit points from the Bachelor of Arts, including:

-• The remaining credit point(s) may be used to undertake a Bachelor of Arts minor sequence or to take additional elective units chosen from the Bachelor of Arts.
+- The remaining credit point(s) may be used to undertake the Employability sequence, or additional elective units chosen from the Bachelor of Arts which may comprise of a minor sequence.

 Students must complete 16 credit points from science course grouped units, including: